 Evidence and research

-The recommendations for practice made in the NIPCM are based on living systematic literature reviews.
-Any changes identified in the scientific literature may lead to a change being made to the NIPCM following stakeholder engagement.
+The recommendations for practice made in the NIPCM are informed by living systematic literature reviews.

 The scientific evidence for the NIPCM is reviewed on a real time basis and details of the reviews reported quarterly.